leobarrientos02/P1-Spec/README.md

  - CRUD functionality for all domain objects
  - All CRUD functionality accessible via RESTful API
  - Functional web UI to consume RESTful API
- - Workflows to complete all business tasks
+ - Workflows to complete all user stories
  - Unit test coverage for service-layer classes

 The back-end system shall use JDBC to connect to a Postgres database.
 The middle tier shall use Javalin technology for dynamic Web application development.
 The front-end view shall use HTML/CSS/JavaScript to make an application that can call server-side components in a generally RESTful manner.
 The middle tier shall follow proper layered architecture, and have reasonable JUnit test coverage of the service layer.
 Webpages shall be styled to be functional and readable.